mitarnik04/PhpPortfolio/README.md

 ## Extending & Customizing

 - **Add a Page:** Place a `.php` file in `views/` and configure it in `nav-bar/configs/page-config.json`.
-  &rarr Making sure that the JSON key matches the file name !
+  &rarr; Making sure that the JSON key matches the file name !
   Add a translation key to all the files under `translations/` in the `SPA_SETUP` section.
 This is going to be the text used for the navigation.
-  &rarr Again making sure to match the JSON key with the view-file name !
+  &rarr; Again making sure to match the JSON key with the view-file name !
 - **Add a Language:** Put a new `{lang}.json` in `translations/`.
 - **Customize Navigation**: Edit `page-config.json` to update order and icons.
 - **UI or Validation Extensions**: Write new components (implement the required interface) or validators, and add mail templates as needed.